Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Use Palm Sugar

-• Substitute one cup brown sugar by one cup palm sugar grated.
+• Substitute one cup of brown sugar with one cup of palm sugar grated.

-• It’s also a little less dry that brown sugar mix 1 tablespoon of honey or water to help retain moisture.
+• It’s also a little less dry than brown sugar mix 1 tablespoon of honey or water to help retain moisture.

 • Grate or crush larger chunks to ensure even mixing into the dough.